 UPS, Amazon, and DHL are replacing gas-fueled units with electric versions to boost profits, fight climate change and decrease urban pollution.
 According to their official statement, FedEx’s entire parcel pickup and the delivery fleet will be zero-emission electric vehicles by 2040.
 Electric vehicles not only have high operational efficiency and performance, but they are also cheaper to operate as well.

 Westward Industries has the right tool for the job.
 The MAX-EV line is comprised of two options.
 The MAX-EV 4, a street-legal LSV (low-speed vehicle) 4 wheeler, resembling a small work van, designed with productivity in mind to support the micro-distribution and Last-mile delivery industry while carrying nearly 66 cubic feet of cargo with an optional 1500lb payload.

 The industrial-grade build with the cargo van body – refrigerated option coming soon – is the perfect small work van for the last leg of goods transportation like mail, packages, equipment, catering, food, beverage, groceries, and ready-made food.
 The tough, compact unit can handle the repetitive duties associated with the task.

 The MAX-EV 3 wheeler, a small cargo van, allows for quicker delivery with a reduced payload.
 Expect speeds of up to 45mph, a total payload of 700lbs

 With our online 3D builder you can customize your WestWard Industries vehicle to the exact specifications you need and receive a complimentary quote and follow-up call.

-NEWS – Parking Enforcement, EV Updates, and more….
+News about Parking Enforcement, EV Updates, and more.